-The leftmost inlet on each of the externals is dedicated to the control input in each of the four externals.
-Each has only one outlet that is used to output the granular signal.
+The leftmost inlet on each of the externals is dedicated to the control input and each has only one outlet that is used to output the granular signal.
 The remaining inlets are capable of receiving their data in the form of either Max messages or MSP signals.
 In either case, changes sent to these inlets are always deferred to the beginning of the next grain generated by the object.
 This ensures that their implementation is consistent with the concept of grains as being fundamental units with constant parameters throughout their short durations (Xenakis 1971).
-The second inlet on each is labeled "sound begin" and it determines the offset from the beginning of the sound buffer to begin sampling for the grain.
-It is specified in milliseconds and values that would be beyond the boundaries of the buffer's length are simply wrapped around in a manner similar to the modulo operator.
+The second inlet on each is labeled "sound begin" and changes sent here determine the offset in milliseconds from the beginning of the sound buffer to begin sampling for the grain specified.
+Values that would be beyond the boundaries of the buffer's length are simply wrapped around in a manner similar to the modulo operator.
+For example, a value of 1100 milliseconds for sampling from a buffer that is only 1000 milliseconds long would result in sampling actually occurring at 100 milliseconds from the beginning of the buffer; a value of 2100 milliseconds would result in the same actual offset.
 The last inlet is described as the "grain pitch multiplier" value and affects the sampling increment (how many samples are skipped for each sample in the audio output) for the sound buffer.
-It is labeled in terms of pitch because this is the aural effect that changes in sampling increment have upon output.
+It is labeled in terms of pitch because of the aural effect that changes in sampling increment have upon output.
 A pitch multiplier of 1.0 causes the samples to sound at their normal recorded pitch.
 A multiplier of 2.0 effectively causes the samples to sound an octave higher, while a multiplier of 0.5 causes the sample to sound an octave lower.
-A floating-point value may be specified making more minute pitch transpositions possible.
-Both the 'grain.bang~' and 'grain.pulse~' require the additional specification of the grain length.
-This is necessary due to the methods with which their outputs are controlled as is described next.
+A floating-point value may be specified, making more minute pitch transpositions possible.
+Both 'grain.bang~' and 'grain.pulse~' require an additional specification of the grain length.
+This is necessary due to the control methods they employ, which will be explained.